-Mrs H Williamson (Executive Headteacher and Deputy Safeguarding Lead)
+Mrs H Williamson (Headteacher and Deputy Safeguarding Lead)

-Mrs J Gifford (Head of School, Safeguarding Lead and SENCO)
+Mrs J Gifford (Deputy Headteacher, Safeguarding Lead and SENCO)

-Mrs G Cooper (Assistant Headteacher and Deputy Safeguarding Lead)
+Mrs G Cooper (Key Stage One Lead and Deputy Safeguarding Lead)

 These adults work with other outside agencies to ensure children in our school are protected.
 We work in conjunction with social services and the Police and are notified of any incidents that relate to domestic violence through the Encompass project.

 We have an open door policy and are always available for anyone to come in to school if they have a concern about a child.
 We also actively encourage children to talk about their worries and concerns in school.